Early Mourning Clouds

 “— and there’s no need for either you or the Colonel to work on any of the arrangements.
 It will be a simple family affair with a few friends.”

 Out of the corner of her eye Meghan caught Jerry giving her a knowing look.

 Silence, disturbed only by the rhythmic ticking of the clock, enveloped the room.
 Meghan enjoyed watching the stillness unsettle Mrs. Pearson.

 “Really, Meghan, I mean Mrs Thornton.
-This is most irregular,” said Mrs Pearson, sputtering like an over heated coffee pot.
+This is most irregular,” said Mrs Pearson turning back into a sputtering coffee pot.
 “The Colonel always … There’s protocol—” She clasped her hands in front of her.
 “May one enquire as to the specific nature of your plans?”

 “Family and a few close friends.
 Jack’s very words.”

 “I don’t understand,” said Mrs. Pearson.
 “There’s form …convention … people need to pay their respects … they need to be seen to care … speeches must be made …. there’s ritual to consider … propriety … new hats.”
 Screwing herself up like a diva about to deliver her most important aria she continued, “It’s the way things are done.
 Death isn’t just for the family and a few friends to enjoy.
 You must realize that.”